Wondering how the Beautycounter Compensation Plan works? This post explains it!

 Can you only make purchases through a consultant?

 Nope.
 While many people think that you must purchase your products through a Consultant, that actually isn’t true.
-(Again, I believe this is different from other direct sales companies where you can ONLY buy products from a consultant or rep. – they make you choose somebody when you check out!
+(Again, I believe this is different from other direct sales companies where you can ONLY buy products from a consultant or rep. – they force you choose somebody when you check out!
 This is another reason that I think of Beautycounter as direct sales rather than multi level marketing – that they don’t force you to shop with a consultant like other MLMs.

 Beautycounter allows anyone to purchase product online without ever having to attribute your sale to a Consultant.
 (But hey, if a consultant took time to help you choose products or educate you, I vote you should support them with your order.)
 The way I like to explain it to friends when they ask about selling Beautycounter is this: If I loved a new restaurant that I tried in town, I would tell my friends about it, explain why I love it and encourage them to try it.
 That’s how Beautycounter works for me too.
 I love the products (it’s completely changed my skin) and so I like to talk about it and encourage my friends to try it as well.
 Simple as that!
 Except with Beautycounter, I make a commission for any sale that is made because of my recommendations, and at a restaurant, I don’t.